How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 Without the actual values labeled inside, this can be misleading.
 The orange bubble’s value ($1.84B) is only 2 times that of the green ($0.92B).

-Here’s a funny blunder by Fox News:
+Here’s another funny data visualization blunder by Fox News:

 6. Segment Your Data